-Concentration risk exists when a significant portion of the investment portfolio is invested in a small number of companies.
-Concentration may result in greater volatility.
-At December 31, 2012, the fair value of the Company's direct and indirect investment in E-L Financial of \$197,166,000 (2011 - \$155,350,000) represents 39.9% (2011 - 36.0%) of Economic's equity and short-term investments.
+Concentration risk exists when a significant portion of the equity and short-term investment portfolio is invested in a small number of companies or geographical areas.
+Concentration reduces the diversification of the investment portfolio and may result in greater volatility.
+At December 31, 2013, the Company's fair value of its direct and indirect investment in E-L Financial or \$329,043,000 (2012 - \$197,166,000) represents 44.1% (2012 - 39.9%) of Economic's equity and short-term investments.
+The Company's geographical concentration of equity investments has remained consistent with the prior year.